 Like most students, you'll need your SAT taken a month or two ahead, so that the scores can be sent along with your college application.
 Because every school publishes submission deadlines, you'd need to plan.
+Also, do SAT scores need to be submitted by a college application deadline and secondly, check out whether the same goes for receiving applications, as well?
 Read on to learn when and how you could receive your SAT score reports...

 How to Receive SAT Score Reports

 If you are a student waiting for your SAT score report, you can receive your scores via one of several ways, including:

 College Board account: Even before students take the actual SAT, they are recommended to go create an account with the College Board.
 This is where all details about your SAT and test scores will be posted.
 Teachers and college admissions have a different portal, but they can still log into the College Board to see a particular student's SAT score report.